Thames Ring Series

 Event overview

-The Thames Ring Series is a multi-day trail event based at the Morrell Rooms, Streatley-on-Thames, Reading (RG8 9JA).
-The route is an anti-clockwise loop that follows the Thames, then the Grand Union Canal, and returns via the Oxford Canal to Streatley.
-The course is almost entirely on canal and riverside towpaths and footpaths and is described as relatively flat.
-The 2026 race dates are 22nd to 26th April.
+The Thames Ring Series is a multi-distance trail event centred on Streatley-on-Thames (Morrell Rooms).
+The main route is an anti-clockwise loop that follows the Thames, the Grand Union Canal and the Oxford Canal, mostly on canal and riverside paths.
+The 2026 event is scheduled over 22-26 April 2026.